 Trauma is a spectrum which can vary from person to person.
-Basically, it’s a prolonged psychological and emotional reaction to a terrifying event or events.
-There are a number of circumstances which can be determined as traumatic.
-However, the experience is not the trauma, it’s the reaction.
+It’s a prolonged psychological and emotional reaction to a terrifying event or events.
+There are some circumstances which can be determined as traumatic.
+However, the experience is not the trauma; it’s the reaction.
 For example, while one person may be able to get back in their car and drive away after an accident, another person may be traumatized by the event and experience a prolonged emotional and psychological reaction.
 Traumatic events can include:

 A traumatic scenario can be either a singular event or a series of consecutive actions.
 Either way, those struggling with trauma may experience:

-Obviously, those who have developed an addictive lifestyle as the result of self-medicating the emotional pain experiencing trauma can bring must address trauma during time in treatment.
+Those who have developed an addictive lifestyle as the result of self-medicating the emotional pain experiencing trauma can bring must address trauma during the time in treatment.
 Otherwise, experiencing a flashback or nightmare of the event could be a relapse trigger.
 And, established and long-standing sobriety will be nearly impossible.
 So, to help individuals resolve trauma and gain emotional wellbeing, Mountainview Recovery offers trauma resolution therapy.